btczo/but-js/docs/index.md

 ## Principles

 DigiByte is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the DigiByte network allows for highly resilient digibyte infrastructure, and the developer community needs reliable, open-source tools to implement digibyte apps and services.
+The decentralized nature of the DigiByte network allows for highly resilient but infrastructure, and the developer community needs reliable, open-source tools to implement but apps and services.
 DigiByte.JS provides a reliable API for JavaScript apps that need to interface with DigiByte.

-To get started, just `npm install digibyte` or `bower install digibyte`.
+To get started, just `npm install but` or `bower install but`.

 # Documentation Index